12 Cheap Ways to Burglar Proof Your Home

 You need to know all the options available regarding home security in order to make the right decision.
 Otherwise, you could end up with a system that is not appropriate for your home and your family.

 But if you’re concerned that you don’t know much about this subject, then we hope you might find our home security tips useful.

 We all know that installing a home security system with professional monitoring services is a bigger expense.
-Luckily, there are cheaper alternatives to buying a monitored security system, which help prevent house burglary.
+Luckily, there are cheaper alternatives to buying a monitored security system, which helps prevent house burglary.

 If you want to learn how to protect your home from burglary and crime, we provide some security solutions which are proven to be effective.
 We suggest ways that are less expensive so you can burglar proof your home without spending a lot of money.

 One of the best safeguards of an apartment against burglary is different types of alarms.
 They come in the form of sensors and reed switches.

 These are small devices that are mounted in the corners of the room.
 A standard sensor will detect motion, but there are also ones that will react, e.g. to the sound of a broken window.
 You can choose from infrared sensors or ones that also use micro waves.